Network Flow

 Max-Flow Min-Cut Theorem

-The Max-Flow Min-Cut Theorem states that the maximum flow from source to sink equals the minimum capacity of any cut separating them.
-A cut divides vertices into two sets (S containing source, T containing sink).
+The max-flow min-cut theorem states that the maximum flow from source to sink equals the minimum capacity of any cut separating them.
+A cut partitions vertices into two sets, with the source in one and the sink in the other.

 0